Veterinary Technician Schools in New Jersey (NJ)

 According to the extensive skills checklist of the American Veterinary Medical Association (AVMA), vet techs are tasked with many responsibilities, such as collecting laboratory samples; performing medical tests under the supervision of a licensed veterinarian; helping to diagnose illnesses and conditions; providing first aid and monitoring the stability of animals in medical recovery; restraining animals during examinations; assisting with diagnostic imaging, anesthesia, surgery, and dentistry procedures; and administering treatments.

 Veterinary technicians generally have two-year degrees, whereas veterinary technologists have four-year degrees and more in-depth training.
-Finally, some vet techs choose to specialize in fields such as zoology, nutrition, equine medicine, anesthesia, dentistry, animal behavior, emergency care, clinical pathology, and more.
+Finally, some vet techs specialize in zoology, nutrition, equine medicine, anesthesia, dentistry, animal behavior, emergency care, clinical pathology, and more.

-Read on to discover the job outlook for vet techs in NJ, as well as the range of accredited programs and detailed information about professional certification.
+Read on to discover the job outlook for vet techs in NJ, the range of accredited programs, and detailed information about professional certification.

 Current Job Outlook for Vet Techs in New Jersey